Name:

 Biography:

 Dr. Myles Ronald MacLennan was born in Lebret, Saskatchewan on the 11th of April, 1930.
-He was the son of Angus Archibald MacLennan and the former Agnes Rebecca Coady.
-His father was a merchant in Lebret and Dr. MacLennan was raised in Lebret with 3 brothers; Gerald, Donald and James.
-He attended elementary school at Lebret Public School followed by secondary school at Campion College in Regina, Saskatchewan.
+Dr. MacLennan was the 2nd of 4 sons born to Angus Archibald MacLennan and the former Agnes Rebecca Coady.
+His father was a merchant in Lebret and his siblings were; Gerald Joseph MacLennan, James Archibald MacLennan and Donald Gilbert MacLennan.
+Dr. MacLennan attended elementary school at Lebret Public School followed by secondary school at Campion College in Regina, Saskatchewan.

 For his post-secondary education, Dr. MacLennan first attended St. Paul’s College at the University of Manitoba, where he obtained a B.A. in 1950.
 He began pre-med courses at the University of Saskatchewan, and then he continued his studies in medicine at the University of Manitoba.
 He graduated with a medical degree in 1957.
 Dr. MacLennan completed an internship program at Gray Nuns’ Hospital in Regina in 1958.